 Better in 2020?

 My 2020 planner would still have cutting and gluing, but it would be the fun stuff!
-The actual planner layouts were printed out with the pages cut in half and punched to fit in a half size binder.
+The actual planner layouts were printed out with the pages cut in half and punched to fit in a half-size binder.
 I also started working to get my layouts made ahead so that I would not be as pressured once the week arrived.
 When I do not have the pressure to get a layout done, it can be very enjoyable for me to sit and cut out layouts and glue them into my planner.

 I got a lavender planner binder at Walmart that I put my custom pages in.
-At the back I put in some bullet journal pages that I also got at Walmart.
+At the back, I put in some bullet journal pages that I also got at Walmart.

 That was my planner for 2020, and I was pretty happy with it overall.
 I did decide to make one small change (with big results) to my 2021 weekly planner: I bought sticker paper!
-Goodbye to the glue smeared fingers that I inevitably had since I am pretty messy with that kind of thing…
+Goodbye to the glue-smeared fingers that I inevitably had since I am pretty messy with that kind of thing…

 My 2021 weekly planner

 There have definitely been many changes along the way, but now 2021 is fast approaching.
-I am well under way toward having my 2021 weekly planner usable.
+I am well underway toward having my 2021 weekly planner usable.
 So where did I get it?
 Honestly, I got an idea here and an idea there, and then created my own planner to fit my needs!

 My hope is that this planner will also meet other people’s needs.
-Be on the lookout for more thoughts about planners coming up soon, as well as an announcement where my 2021 weekly planner will be sold.
-The good news about this planner is that it is undated and can be used as many years as you want!
+Be on the lookout for more thoughts about planners coming up soon, as well as an announcement about where my 2021 weekly planner will be sold.
+The good news about this planner is that it is undated and can be used for as many years as you want!

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 2 Timothy 3:16-17

-I think that there are many benefits to using a planner, and I hope to tell you more about that soon.
+I think there are many benefits to using a planner, and I hope to tell you more about that soon.
 It’s also important what planner we use.
-The message a lot of planners promote is not Christ honoring.
+The message a lot of planners promote is not Christ-honoring.
 This is one reason that I wanted to design my own planner.
 I wanted it to be Biblically-based and centered around the Bible and God’s plans for our lives.